derekmueller/irlib/doc/doc_utilities.rst

 ::

-``h52a.py`` exports a line from HDF5 to an ASCII, REFLEX or BINARY file.
+h5_export.py exports a line from HDF5 to an ASCII, REFLEX or BINARY file.

 	SYNTAX: h5_export.py [-h] [-o OUTFILE] [-l LINE] [--clobber] {ascii,binary,reflex} infile

 	Positional arguments:
-		{ascii,binary,reflex}	Select which format to export to - either ascii, binary or reflex
-		infile				input HDF (.h5) filename, with or without path
+		-ascii_binary_reflex	        Select which format to export to - either ascii, binary or reflex -infile			input HDF (.h5) filename, with or without path

 	Optional arguments:
 		-o OUTFILE			output filename, basename only NO extension; defaults to infile
 		-l LINE			line number to export - defaults to all --clobber			overwrite existing files